HoDHoDx2/HoDHoDx2.github.io/_posts/2026-08-22-CozyHosting.md

   </tbody>
 </table>

-CozyHosting is a great reminder of two things: how much Spring Boot Actuator endpoints can leak when they're left exposed, and how a single overly permissive `sudo` rule can undo an otherwise solid setup.
+> CozyHosting is a great reminder of two things: how much Spring Boot Actuator endpoints can leak when they're left exposed, and how a > single overly permissive `sudo` rule can undo an otherwise solid setup.
 Definitely a fun one for anyone practicing web-to-root chains.
+{: .prompt-tip }